Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Related Work

 \section{Related Work}

-\paragraph{Computational Complexity and Expressivity of Transformers. } Theoretical analyses aim to define what Transformers can and cannot compute.
+Theoretical analyses aim to define what Transformers can and cannot compute.
 Although Transformers are universal approximators for continuous sequence-to-sequence functions \citep{yun2020universal}, they also face sharp complexity-theoretic limits.
 Fixed-depth attention struggles with periodic or hierarchical patterns \citep{hahn2020}, and standard Transformers are restricted to the complexity class $\mathsf{TC}^0$ \citep{merrill2023parallelism}, with hard-attention variants also confined to low-level circuit classes \citep{hao2022hardattention,barcelo2024hardattention}.
-This computational power can be expanded.
-Allowing model depth to scale logarithmically with input length enables recognition of regular languages and solves graph connectivity \citep{merrill2025logdepth}, while chain-of-thought generation also strictly increases expressivity \citep{merrill2024cot}.
+Allowing model depth to scale logarithmically with input length enables solving graph connectivity \citep{merrill2025logdepth,sanford2024graphreasoning}.
+Chain-of-thought also increases expressivity \citep{merrill2024cot,feng2023towards} but we exclude it here to focus only on what the base architecture learns through gradient descent.
 Programmatic abstractions like $\mathsf{RASP}$ offer another lens, identifying which algorithms can be implemented in a length-generalizing way \citep{weiss2021rasp,zhou2023lengthgen}.
-Empirically for the graph connectivity problem, \citet{fu2024isobench} shows frontier LLMs can reach almost perfect performance on small graphs and \citet{saparov2025search} shows transformer has greater difficulty in learning the task when graph size increases.
-Additionally, \citet{sanford2024graphreasoning} proves that logarithmic depth is both necessary and sufficient for parallelizable graph tasks, with supporting GraphQA evidence.
+Empirically for the graph connectivity problem, \citet{fu2024isobench} shows frontier LLMs can reach almost perfect performance on small graphs and \citet{saparov2025search} shows Transformers have greater difficulty in learning the task when graph size increases.
+Our matrix powering view is analogous to message passing in GNNs, where $L$ layers reach $L$-hop neighborhoods \citep{hamilton2020graph}; attention achieves $3^L$ hops by tripling the range at each layer.
+We include more related work in the appendix \S\ref{app:related_work}.

-\paragraph{Mechanistic Interpretability of Transformers.} A growing body of work reverse-engineers the \emph{algorithmic circuits} that Transformers learn for tasks like copying, induction, and reasoning \citep{elhage2021framework,olsson2022induction,wang2022ioi,brinkmann2024mechanistic}.
-These can range from Fourier-style circuits for modular addition \citep{nanda2023grokking,zhou2024fourier} to Newton-like updates for in-context linear regression \citep{fu2024secondorder}.
-Researchers validate hypotheses by compiling programs into model weights \citep{lindner2023tracr}, decompiling models into code \citep{friedman2023ltp}, and using causal interventions to localize function \citep{chan2022causalscrubbing,meng2022rome,yao2024knowledgecircuits,chang2024localize}.
-On the other hand, \citet{wen2023transformers} show that head-by-head mechanistic explanations can mislead: even on a simple parentheses task, transformers spread a stack-like computation across many parts of the network.
-Finally, theoretical work on inductive biases, like a preference for low-sensitivity functions, helps explain why models often favor robust heuristics over exact algorithms \citep{vasudeva2025lowsensitivity}.